 Hey there!
-I am a fourth year PhD candidate in Linguistics at Cornell University, where I am a member of the Cornell Phonetics Lab.
+I am a fifth year PhD candidate in Linguistics at Cornell University, where I am a member of the Cornell Phonetics Lab and C.Pysd.
 Before coming to Cornell, I received my B.A. in Linguistics and my B.A. in French from Indiana University, Bloomington.